Knowledge & FAQ

 Is it possible to heat a natural pool?

 Yes, a natural pool can be heated.
-According to ÖNORM L1128, a maximum temperature of 36 degrees Celsius is allowed.
-We recommend heating it using an underfloor heating system and an air heat pump.
+According to ÖNORM L1128, a maximum temperature of 36 degrees is permitted.
+We recommend heating using panel heating (underfloor heating) and an air heat pump.

 What materials are needed?

 The specific materials vary depending on the project.
-However, the following materials are often needed:
+Materials that are required particularly often include the following:

 - Suitable waterproofing